Print This Article

 Knowing the price strategy of thrift stores is key to deciding when to shop for which items.
 At back to school time, the “school clothes” (long sleeve tops, sweaters) will be at their highest prices of the entire year.
 Jeans and winter coats will be marked up significantly, because the store knows you need them, and your only alternative is to pay an even higher price at a retail store.

 By using this handy tip to shop for a summer wardrobe of shorts, tanks and swimsuits in the middle of winter, you’ll be able to pick up kids clothes for up to 90% off retail prices.
-Check out our thrift store buying schedule next week, with the optimal times to buy all types of clothes and other items for the best savings.
-If you like, we’ll send you new articles for free so you don’t miss it.
+Check out our thrift store buying schedule with the optimal times to buy all types of clothes and other items for the best savings.

 We are blessed to have a thrift store here that often has $1 bag sales, all you can stuff into a bag for a buck.
 That is how I bought the kids school clothes this year.
 Deals like that really help!